mirzakopic/api-syncagent/docs/publish-resources.md

 At the moment, only `ConfigMaps` and `Secrets` are allowed related resource kinds.

-For each related resource, the servlet needs to be told their name/namespace.
+For each related resource, the Sync Agent needs to be told their name/namespace.
 This is done by selecting a field in the main resource (for a `Certificate` this would mean `spec.secretName`).
 Both name and namespace need to be part of the main object (or be fixed values, like a hardcoded `kube-system` namespace).